oakkitten/anki-wallpaper/anki_wallpaper/config.md

 # Wallpaper

+Note that in order to see the wallpaper while reviewing, you *must* remove the background color from your card CSS.

 Set <setting>&nbsp;`enabled_for`&nbsp;</setting> to a list of windows that will use wallpapers.
 You can use a combination of:
 <key>&nbsp;`main_window`&nbsp;</key>,